SkafteNicki/dtu_mlops/s5_continuous_integration/github_actions.md

             ```

     2. In addition to `ruff` we also used `mypy` in those sets of exercises for checking if the typing we added to our
         code was good enough.
-Add another step to the `codecheck.yaml` file which runs `mypy` on your repository.
+Add another step to the `codecheck.yaml` file that runs `mypy` on your repository.

-    3. Try to make sure that all steps are passed on repository.
-Especially `mypy` can be hard to get a passing, so this
+    3. Try to make sure that all steps are passed on the repository.
+Especially `mypy` can be hard to get passing, so this
         exercise formally only requires you to get `ruff` passing.

-12. (Optional) As you have probably already experienced in module [M9 on docker](../s3_reproducibility/docker.md) it can
+12. (Optional) As you have probably already experienced in module [M9 on docker](../s3_reproducibility/docker.md), it can
     be cumbersome to build docker images, sometimes taking a couple of minutes to build each time we make changes to our
     code base.
 For this reason, we just want to build a new image every time we commit our code because that should mark
     that we believe the code to be working at that point.
 Thus, let's automate the process of building our docker images
     using GitHub actions.
-Do note that in a [future module](../s6_the_cloud/using_the_cloud.md) will look at how to
+Do note that in a [future module](../s6_the_cloud/using_the_cloud.md) we will look at how to
     build containers using cloud providers, and this exercise is therefore very much optional.

     1. Start by making sure you have a dockerfile in your repository.
 If you do not have one, you can use the following